 While the critical role of inflammation has been further substantiated, there is an evidence for considerable variability in the pattern of inflammation indicating phenotypic differences that may influence treatment responses.
 Gene-by-environmental interactions are important to the development and expression of asthma.
 Of the environmental factors, allergic reactions and pollution are of critical importance with expanding role for viral respiratory infections in these processes.
 The onset of asthma for most patients begins early in life with the pattern of disease persistence determined by early, recognizable risk factors including atopic disease, recurrent wheezing, and a parental history of asthma.
 Current asthma treatment with anti-inflammatory does not appear to prevent progression of the underlying disease severity.

+Asthma is the most common chronic respiratory disorders, affecting all age groups, worldwide.
 The most recent comprehensive analyses of the Global Burden of Disease Study (GBD) undertaken in 2008-2010 estimates the number of people with asthma in the world as high as 334 million.
-A lower figure of 235 million used in the Global Asthma Report 2011 came from the most up-to-date GBD information available at that time based on analyses from 2000-2002.
+A lower figure of 235 million used in the Global Asthma Report 2011 came from the most up to date GBD information available at that time based on analyses from 2000-2002.
 Prevalence of childhood asthma varies widely between countries, and between centers within countries, and estimated at 14%.
 Prevalence of recent wheeze in adolescents varied widely.
 The highest prevalence (>20%) was generally observed in Latin America and in English-speaking countries of Australasia, Europe and North America as well as South Africa.
 The lowest prevalence (<5%) was observed in the Indian subcontinent, Asia-Pacific, Eastern Mediterranean, and Northern and Eastern Europe.
 In Africa, 10-20% prevalence was mostly observed.
 Overall, 4.3% of respondents to the World Health Survey aged 18-45 in 2002-2003 reported a doctor’s diagnosis of asthma, 4.5% had reported either a doctor’s diagnosis or that they were taking treatment for asthma, and 8.6% reported that they had experienced attacks of wheezing or whistling breath (symptoms of asthma) in the preceding 12 months.

 It is increasingly clear that asthma syndrome is divided into distinct disease entities with specific mechanisms.
 The attempt for a new classification is made were "endotype" is proposed to be a subtype of a condition defined by a distinct pathophysiological mechanism.
 Criteria for defining asthma endotypes on the basis of their phenotypes and putative pathophysiology are suggested.